Children Law Accreditation 2018

 Datalaw have the solution

 Datalaw have teamed up with experienced local authority and family solicitor Safda Mahmood and children’s guardian Neena Hira to revolutionise the way in which solicitors complete the training required to obtain the Children Law Accreditation and apply for children’s panel membership.
 Rather than attend a 3-day conference, practitioners can now complete the 18-hours of training from the comfort of their own home or office.
-Accessible via the Datalaw site and App (from 22nd April 2018) this training can be completed at the viewer’s own pace and at a time convenient to them.
+Accessible via the Datalaw site and App this training can be completed at the viewer’s own pace and at a time convenient to them.

 Datalaw’s Children Law Accreditation will cover the following topics: